Trans Poetics Archive

 In this workshop, we will explore the ways that we are all, at various points or perpetually, in the threshold.
 While acknowledging the disorientation and alienation often present in the threshold and hybrid spaces we occupy, we will focus on the freedom, unique perspectives, and creative potential available there.
 Through writing, we’ll greet these aspects of our identities and experiences with generosity and affirmation—and give some serious side-eye to the socially-constructed binaries that make the threshold a precarious place.

-Wednesday, May 21, 3pm - LA Arts in Lewiston
+Wednesday, May 21, 3pm -

 May 22 - Youth Poet Showcase Featuring Leigh Ellis at Novel.